-In May 2006, the Company entered into a six-year operating lease for 23,494 square feet of office space.
-The Company received certain tenant improvement allowances and rent abatement and has an option to extend the lease for five years following the expiration of the initial term.
-Monthly rental payments are adjusted on an annual basis and the lease expires in September 2012.
-As security for the lease, a letter of credit in the initial amount of \$1,581,000 was required by the landlord.
+As security for the initial lease, a letter of credit in the initial amount of \$1,581,000 was required by the landlord.
 The letter of credit is collateralized by a certificate of deposit in the same amount that is classified as restricted cash in the Company's balance sheet.
-The required amount subject to the letter of credit and corresponding certificate of deposit may be reduced by 22% on each of the first four anniversaries of the commencement of the lease.
-As of March 31, 2011, the letter of credit and corresponding certificate of deposit, classified as restricted cash on the Company's balance sheet was \$190,000 at March 31, 2011 and December 31, 2010, respectively.
+The required amount subject to the letter of credit and corresponding certificate of deposit was eligible to be reduced by 22% on each of the first four anniversaries of the commencement of the lease and as of December 31, 2011, the letter of credit had been reduced by \$1,391,000 in accordance with the agreement and the related restricted cash had been adjusted by a like amount.
+The value of the letter of credit and corresponding certificate of deposit, classified as restricted cash on the Company's balance sheet at September 30, 2012 and December 31, 2011, was \$190,000.